Kinkelin/WordleCompetition/README.md

 This is an optional setting in the official game.
 - Standard rules apply
 - Guesses must follow already known information.
 Revealed letters have to be part of the guess, if possible at the right position.

-# Unofficial word lists
-In the data folder a few unofficial word lists can be found:
-- from https://gist.github.com/h3xx/1976236: List of 100k English words ordered by usage frequency
-- from https://github.com/dwyl/english-words: List of > 450k English words ordered alphabetically
-- from http://mieliestronk.com/corncob-lowercase.txt: List of > 58k English words ordered alphabetically
-- from https://github.com/first20hours/google-10000-english: Lists of 10k common English words ordered by usage frequency
-- from ef.com: Top 3000 and 1000 most common English words, alphabetically sorted
-- A list of 750 words of Basic English from https://en.wikipedia.org/wiki/Basic_English